archits01/Masala_Airlines/README.md

-# MASALA AIRLINES Flight Booking System
+# Masala Airlines Flight Booking System

 A modular Python application for airline ticket booking with a console-based interface.